production, engineering, Mixing, mastering

 How do you want to make your record?
 Who do you want to work with?
 What do you want it to cost?
 A record producer guides your project through the creative/scheduling/financial process.
-The Producer combines all elements, musicians, studios, rehearsals, arrangements, song selection, recording, mixing, mastering, to create the final product: an album, vinyl, single, EP.
+Nick combines all elements: musicians, studios, rehearsals, arrangements, song selection, recording, mixing, mastering, to create the final product: an album, vinyl, single, EP.

 The Engineer’s job is to capture sound in a way that is as true to the sound source as possible while also guiding the artist to sounds that support the music.